Nitecore NU05 Headlamp Review

 LED and Beam

 There are 6 emitters in this light.
 Nitecore doesn’t really go into detail on what the emitters are.
 Two of these (not the main 4) are used as charging indicators.
 They are red and green.
 The green is used only as a charging indicator (unfortunately!).
 Then there are two ‘primary’ reds, which are used for slow flash and fast strobe.
 And finally, the two white emitters, which have a slow flash and a steady on mode.
-The beam on all modes is completely, fully flood.
+The beam on all modes is completely flooded.
 There’s no focus whatsoever.
-In fact, the beam is so diffuse on all the modes that the only light that would show up in my normal beamshots is the solid white, and even then just barely.
+In fact, the beam is so diffuse on all the modes that the only light that would show up in my normal beamshots is the solid white, and even then, just barely.

 Conclusion